RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetRegionVariable.md

 bool passedByPointer() const
 ```

 Returns true if this variable is passed by pointer.

+**Return**: true If a variable is passed by pointer

+false If a variable is not passed by pointer

+Determines whether a variable is passed by pointer.

 This is the case for shared and first-private variables scalars and for arrays.
 Note that pointer types are generally passed by value and we do not generate an additional * for it.